Orlando Stadium at night during a Buccaneers home fixture, main stand lit with black and white supporters in view

 Accessibility

-• local_parking Accessible parking at the east car park Bays 1–18 — reserved, book via Computicket or SMSA
+• Accessible parking at the east car park Bays 1–18 — reserved, book via Computicket or SMSA

-• family_restroom Accessible washrooms at every concourse stairwell
+• Accessible washrooms at every concourse stairwell

-• volunteer_activism Companion ticket free — apply to Stadium Management South Africa 7+ days in advance with medical documentation
+• Companion ticket free — apply to Stadium Management South Africa 7+ days in advance with medical documentation

 Where to stay and eat nearby